-If youโre not sure how to zest lemons, youโre in the right place!
-These simple techniques are great for those lemon desserts and baked goods everyone loves.
+If you’re not sure how to zest a lemon, you’re in the right place!
+This simple technique is great for those lemon desserts and baked goods everyone loves.
 Salad dressings become brighter and have a more complex array of flavors when you add lemon zest either in place of or along with lemon juice.
-The trick is in knowing how to turn that lemon peel into that zested lemon you need, but thatโs easy to do!
+The trick is in knowing how to turn that lemon peel into that zested lemon you need, but that’s easy to do.

 Why You’ll Love This Recipe

 - Quick & Easy: Lemon zest is quick and easy to make.
-It literally takes minutes.
+It takes minutes!

 - Flavorful: Fresh lemon zest can go a long way.
-It’s a great way to add a sprinkle of color to your favorite dishes.
+It’s a great way to add color and flavor to your favorite recipes.

 What Is Lemon Zest?

-Lemon zest is what you get when you scrape that bright yellow outer layer off of lemons.
-Yes, itโs edible and absolutely amazing, adding more freshness than simply adding lemon juice.
-Thatโs because youโre getting the essential oils from the lemon too.
-Itโs also less acidic, which makes for a good balance.
+Lemon zest is what you get when you scrape that bright yellow layer off of lemons.
+Yes, it’s edible and absolutely amazing, adding more freshness than simply adding lemon juice.
+That’s because you’re getting the essential oils from the lemon, too.
+It’s also less acidic, which makes for a good balance.
 Be careful not to scrape off beneath that, though, for the bitter white pith underneath will not help your recipes.

 Ingredients + Notes

-Step-by-step Instructions: How To Zest A Lemon Five Ways
+How To Zest A Lemon 5 Easy Ways

-Zesting a lemon has never been easier.
+Zesting a lemon is so easy.
 You can use a common kitchen tool such as a veggie peeler.
 Alternatively, you can zest citrus fruits with a more specialized microplane grater or ribbon zester.

 1. Microplane Grater